 - Top river cruise on a PRIVATE Yacht

 If none of them is available, make sure to read my article about the best river cruises in Porto.

 Ride the tram

-The Line 1 tram will take you from the historic center of Porto near Palácio da Bolsa (the Stock Exchange Palace) all the way to a street called Passeio Alegre in Foz.
-If you want to learn about how the tram works, read our extensive guide on how to travel by tram in Porto.
+The tram line 1 will take you from the historic center of Porto, near the Stock Exchange Palace, all the way to a street called Passeio Alegre in Foz.
+If you want to learn about how the tram works, read my guide on how to travel by tram in Porto.